As an Amazon Associate I earn from qualifying purchases. Click for details.

-This new show seems to be part Survivor, part Big Brother… but in a gorgeous, truly haunted house.
+It seemed to be part Survivor, part Big Brother… but in a gorgeous, truly haunted house.

 Here’s an short (5 minutes) video about the site, and ghosts of Woodchester Mansion.
 It covers a lot of history.

-The first two-hour episode of Celebrity Haunted Mansion didn’t show enough of what I’m looking for.
+But… the first two-hour episode of Celebrity Haunted Mansion didn’t show enough of what I’m looking for.
 It wasn’t an actual investigation.

 Maybe it wasn’t supposed to be.
 I’m trying to keep an open mind and be okay with Celebrity Haunted Mansion as entertainment (as opposed to real life).